ZT220501/Math-136-Final-Project/README.md

 ![](https://github.com/ZT220501/Math-136-Final-Project/blob/main/Result/uniflow_explicit_trivial_boundary.gif)
 ![](https://github.com/ZT220501/Math-136-Final-Project/blob/main/Result/uniflow_explicit_trivial_boundary_unstable.gif)

-The two animations above are the explicit finite difference results.
+The two animations above are the explicit finite difference results for unidirectional flow horizontal velocity as a function of vertical axis $y$.
 The first one is the caes when $\alpha=0.49$ and the second one is the case when $\alpha=0.51$.
 Clearly the case $\alpha=0.51$ is extremely unstable.

 ![](https://github.com/ZT220501/Math-136-Final-Project/blob/main/Result/Low_Reynold_Simulation_Re2.gif)